kieranaston/personal-betting-app/README.md

 . .venv/bin/activate
 ```

+Make sure you have the latest version of pip installed: `python3 -m pip install --upgrade pip`

-Install the project in the virtual environment: `pip install -e .`
+Install the project dependencies to the virtual environment you just set up: `pip install -r requirements.txt`

-You can observe that the project is now installed with pip list.
+You can observe that the project dependencies are now installed with pip list.

 Initialize the database: `flask --app flaskr init-db`